Xavier University of Louisiana: Athletics

 The Xavier athletics teams are called the Gold Rush and Gold Nuggets.
 The university is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Red River Athletic Conference (RRAC) since the 2021–22 academic year.
 The Gold Rush and Gold Nuggets previously competed in the Gulf Coast Athletic Conference (GCAC) from 1981–82 to 2020–21.

 XULA competes in 12 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, tennis, track & field and rowing; women's sports include basketball, cross country, softball, tennis, track & field, volleyball, and rowing; and co-ed sports include competitive cheer.
 Former sports included football.
+The school has won two national championships in competitive cheer, in 2022 and 2026.

 Facilities

 Xavier's basketball and volleyball teams compete on campus in the Xavier University Academic Convocation Center.
 The Convocation Center is a $25 million facility with a seating capacity of 4,500.

 Media

 Xavier Herald

 The Xavier Herald, the university's student newspaper, has served as an outlet of the student voice, especially during the Civil Rights Movement and thereafter.
-The Herald was first published in 1925, coinciding with the first year that Xavier University of Louisiana began offering college-level courses.
+Beginning in November of 1926, Xavier's first 'all-college publication' was Collumni.
+"With the development of the college department, the need was felt for an organ of expression, so several enterprising collegiates busied themselves and set about organizing a college paper."
+The Xavier Herald was first published in 1925, coinciding with the first year that Xavier University of Louisiana began offering college-level courses.
 The original title of the newspaper was La Cigale, which means grasshopper, or cicada, in French.
-The title was changed in 1928 to The Xavier Herald, to identify the paper more with the university.
+In 1928, both the Collumni and La Cigale were merged into a single student newspaper, and renamed to The Xavier Herald, to identify the paper more with the university.
 The newspaper has been published continuously since, with issues scheduled monthly during the Fall and Spring semesters, but with less regular issues during the summer.
 It was instrumental in the fight for more Black faculty—the university remains one of the few HBCUs with more White faculty than Black—and for the hiring of Dr. Francis as the university's first lay president, as most of the previous presidents were from the Sisters of the Blessed Sacrament, who—despite serving minority communities—are largely White.